ADVATE [Antihemophilic Factor (Recombinant)]

 Disposal and Recycling

-After using ADVATE, dispose of the empty vial, reconstitution device and syringe in a Sharps container.
+After using ADVATE, dispose of the used ADVATE with BAXJECT III system, needle, and syringe in a sharps container.

 1. ADVATE Prescribing Information.
 Westlake Village, CA: Baxter Healthcare Corporation; April 2014.